Skip to main content

 These rules a very large number of different products (around 800 million products sold yearly, with an estimated 5 billion units in use across the EU).
 The estimated electricity consumption reduction is around 32.5 TWh per year by 2030.
 This will save consumers €7 billion and reduce emissions by 4.6 Mt of CO2 per year by 2030.

-The revision of this Regulation aims to update the Ecodesign requirements in line with the technological progress and to expand the scope to additional products that are being sold in increasing volumes on the EU internal market such as motor-operated furniture and building elements (for example, motor-operated desks, blinds and curtains).
+The revision of this regulation aims to update the Ecodesign requirements in line with the technological progress and to expand the scope to additional products that are being sold in increasing volumes on the EU internal market such as motor-operated furniture and building elements (for example, motor-operated desks, blinds and curtains).
 Apart from expanding the scope, the rules set new limits

 • from 2025, devices must not consume more than 0.5 Watts in standby or in off mode, or 0.8 Watt if they are on standby while displaying their status or information